 Ultimately class will not be banished by giving out handouts.
 Asset enhancement is the more efficient and progressive method.
 By mastering the forces of individual enterprise and ambition, providing individuals with the greatest liberty of choices, capitalism can bludgeon class into the nether region it belongs.

-— This article originally appeared at the Foundation for Economic Education.
+— This article originally appeared at the FEE.org.